ChetanXpro/jump/README.md

 ### Using Cargo

-Install Jumb directly from Cargo, which handles the setup automatically:
+Install Jumb directly from Cargo:

 ```bash
 cargo install jumb
 ```

+- NOTE: after intalling jumb with cargo , wrapping it with shell is must, to make the tool work properly.
 ### Setting Up the Shell Wrapper

 Integrate Jumb with your shell by adding a shell wrapper to your .zshrc or .bashrc file.
 This wrapper ensures that using Jumb feels like a natural extension of your shell commands.